Archie Clark (basketball): Baltimore Bullets

-He was acquired along with a 1973 second-round selection (19th overall–Louie Nelson) and cash by the Baltimore Bullets from the 76ers for Kevin Loughery and Fred Carter on October 17, 1971.
-He refused to play for the Bullets under the same contract he had in Philadelphia.
+He was acquired along with a 1973 second-round selection (19th overall–Louie Nelson) and cash by the Baltimore Bullets from the 76ers for Kevin Loughery and Fred Carter on October 17, 1971, after playing only one game for the 76ers.
+He originally refused to play for the Bullets under the same contract he had in Philadelphia.
 He rejoined the team nine days after the trade on October 26 while his contract was being renegotiated.
-He was dealt from the Washington Bullets to the SuperSonics for Dick Gibbs and a 1975 third-round pick (48th overall–Tom Kropp) on August 19, 1974.
+Clark had a stellar year for the Bullets, leading them with a 25.1 point per game average, and eight assists per game, on a team that included future Hall of fame shooting guard Earl Monroe.
+He was selected as an All-Star, was 12th in NBA most valuable player voting and was named second-team All-NBA at guard.